-- A key strength to this research is its exploratory design.
-With very little previous research describing the quality of consultants' experiences of burnout and compassion fatigue, this study offers unique insight. - Individual interviews were conducted with consultants, which were led by their own experiences and what mattered to them, rather than being led by predetermined theory. - We applied Yardley's quality criteria to ensure the research was undertaken to the highest possible standards. - Although we have representation from nine paediatric intensive care units across the UK, we acknowledge this may be perceived as a small sample by some.
-Further research in other units and across the international field of paediatric critical care would help strengthen the findings.
+- ⇒ A key strength to this research is its exploratory, interpretative design.
+With very little previous research describing the quality of consultants' experiences of burn-out and compassion fatigue, this study offers unique insight. - ⇒ Individual interviews were conducted with consultants, which were led by their lived experience and what mattered to them, rather than being led by predetermined theory. - ⇒ We applied Yardley's quality criteria to ensure the research was undertaken to the highest possible standards. - ⇒ Consultants participated from nine paediatric critical care units and data saturation was reached in the analysis.
+Nevertheless, it would be beneficial for future research to be conducted in other UK units and internationally to triangulate the findings to determine if they are transferable to other units.